gmparis/CircuitPython_I2C_Button/README.rst

     button = I2C_Button(i2c)
     print('firmware version is', button.version)

-See examples/i2c_button_simpletest.py for a more extensive example.
+See examples/i2c_button_simpletest.py and other scripts in that folder for more extensive examples.

 Credits
 ============